its-bharani/Testbench-Development-and-Verification-of-a-Universal-Shift-Register-Using-SystemVerilog/README.md

   Includes constraints to generate valid randomized stimuli for all control operations.

 - **Generator**
-  Creates randomized transactions and sends them to the driver using a mailbox.
+  Creates randomized transactions and sends them to the driver using a mailbox(gen2dr).
   Ensures that each operation mode (Hold, Shift Left, Shift Right, Load) is adequately tested.

 - **Driver**
   Drives inputs to the DUT through a virtual interface.
-  Receives transactions from the generator via a mailbox.
+  Receives transactions from the generator via a mailbox(gen2dr).

 - **Write Monitor**
   Monitors the inputs applied to the DUT.
-  Captures and sends this data to the reference model via mailbox.
+  Captures and sends this data to the reference model via mailbox(mon2rm).

 - **Read Monitor**
   Continuously observes the DUT output.
-  Forwards the captured output to the scoreboard using a mailbox.
+  Forwards the captured output to the scoreboard using a mailbox(mon2sb).

 - **Reference Model**
   Implements the expected behavior of the Universal Shift Register.
-  Receives input data from the write monitor and generates the expected output.
+  Receives input data from the write monitor(mon2rm) and generates the expected output.

 - **Scoreboard**
-  Compares the actual DUT output (from read monitor) and the expected output (from reference model).
+  Compares the actual DUT output (from read monitor(data2sb)) and the expected output (from reference model(ref2sb)).
   Reports a pass/fail status based on whether outputs match.

 - **Environment**